mitesh1612/blog2/_posts/2020-08-14-conditional-probability.md

 ## A Quick Refresher on Conditional Probability

 Well if you forgot the definition of conditional probability, here is a small refresher for you.
-Say there are two events E and F. The probability that E happens given that we know F happens is represented using P(E|F).
+Say there are two events E and F. The probability that E happens given that we know F happens is represented using $$P(E|F)$$.

 Mathematically, P(E|F) = P(E,F)/P(F).
 P(E,F) is the probability of both E and F happening.